awsdocs/aws-snowball-developer-guide/doc_source/using-snowball-tape-gateway.md

 ## Ordering a Snowball Edge device with a Tape Gateway<a name="ordering-snowball-tape-gateway"></a>

 Use the following procedure to order a Snowball Edge device preinstalled with a Tape Gateway and the hardware specifications necessary to back up your tape data\.
-For more detailed information about ordering Snow Family devices, see [Creating an AWS Snowball Edge Job](create-job-common.md)\.
+For more detailed information about ordering Snow Family devices, see [Creating a Snowball Edge job](create-job-common.md)\.

 **To order your device**